fonoster/fonoster/docs/docs/operator/configuring-vault.md

 Fonoster offers support for Secret management based on [Hashicorp Vault](https://www.vaultproject.io/).

-As with anything related to managing data, we recommend using a [managed service](https://www.hashicorp.com/blog/vault-on-the-hashicorp-cloud-platform) to back your secrets.
-However, to help you get started, we include a basic Vault deployment as part of the operator's scripts.
+As with anything related to managing data, we recommend backing up your secrets using a [managed service](https://www.hashicorp.com/blog/vault-on-the-hashicorp-cloud-platform).
+However, to help you get started, we include a basic Vault deployment in the operator's scripts.

-Create an empty folder download Vault's configuration files with:
+Create an empty folder and download Vault's configuration files with:

 ```bash
 mkdir vault